easbarba/lar/README.md

   usually bash, ruby and awk scripts.

 ## [Nix](https://nixos.org/)
-  There are some software I need to heavily patch and try on experimental branches and its deps, with Nix that easily achieved with a single file, just amazing. :)
+  An interesting approach to try on experimental branches, heavily patch local builds, use different deps and so on is done in a sophisticate way with Nix, and all thata easily achieved with a single file, just amazing. :)

 ## license
   [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html)